19 wines • 10 followers • 12 following

 On Saturday night I was about to order a Vermentino but our server convinced me to try the Soave Classico, I was skeptical.
 He brought over a taste of both and didn't tell me which was which.
 Ugh.
 An impromptu blind tasting in front of my dinner companions.

 Of course, I was set up and walked right into it.
 I ID'd the Soave as the Vermentino.
 That was the whole point.
 This Soave is not a thin, generic one trick fruit bomb.
 It's surpassingly complex with medium high acid, lemon, peach, apricot, and wet stones with a bit of salinity.
-Paired perfectly with white pizza and arugula salad. — a year ago
+Paired perfectly with white pizza and arugula salad. — 2 years ago